-Many different laboratory tests are used to detect physical changes or conditions in your body that can occur with lupus.
+Many different laboratory tests are used to detect changes or conditions in your body that can occur with lupus.
 Each test result adds more information to the picture your doctor is forming of your illness.

 The most common types of tests you may be asked to get are blood and urine tests.
-It is important to understand these common laboratory tests so you can feel confident as you work with your doctor to better understand your health.
+It is important to understand these laboratory tests so you can feel confident as you work with your doctor to better understand your health.

 - Lab work alone usually cannot diagnose lupus.
 Signs and symptoms of the disease are also important.

 - When a positive antinuclear antibody (ANA) test is accompanied by several other clues that doctors look for in diagnosing lupus, it is often a strong indication to consider lupus.

 - It’s common for positive lab tests to come and go over time.
 If this happens, it’s less likely that you will receive a lupus diagnosis, though still possible.